 Brief: To create a sustainable modular building kit that can be assembled onsite by unskilled people quickly and with relative ease using only basic tools.
-The brief called for a building system that is able to be erected onsite efficiently and with minimal impact to existing flora and fauna, disappear into the landscape whether urban or rural, be fabricated from renewable materials efficiently and with minimal wastage, and able to be dissembled, reconfigured, added to, subtracted from or flat packed for storage.
+The brief called for a building system that is able to be erected onsite efficiently and with minimal impact to existing flora and fauna, disappear into the inspiring natural landscape of Manyana, a small coastal village in the Shoalhaven region.
+It needed to be fabricated from renewable materials efficiently and with minimal wastage, and able to be dissembled, reconfigured, added to, subtracted from or flat packed for storage.
 Providing full flexibility to the occupants.
 Crucially the overarching intention for the design is to embed quality architectural thinking into a building kit, so that through economies of scale and automated fabrication techniques, good design can be made accessible to the wider public.

 Challenges: Integrating principles of architectural design such as maximising natural light, cross-ventilation, vistas, sight-lines, scale, form, volume and height, into a building kit that responds to Exempt Development requirements to streamline the approvals process, and that is able to be dissected into components that are efficient, sustainable and affordable to fabricate in a factory environment.